 Treatment and prognosis

 Treatment is based on managing facial nerve injury, hearing loss, vestibular dysfunction, and CSF leakage.
-If immediate facial nerve paralysis occurs with loss of electrical response, surgical exploration may be warranted.
-Delayed-onset or incomplete facial paralysis almost always resolves with conservative management, including the use of corticosteroids, which are gradually tapered.
+If immediate facial nerve paralysis occurs with loss of electrical response, surgical exploration should be considered.
+Delayed-onset or incomplete facial paralysis almost always resolves with conservative management, including the use of tapered-dose corticosteroids.

 - facial and other cranial nerve injuries